hagax8/independent_tests/README.md

 # Independent tests
-Some scripts to compute the number of independent tests from a correlation matrix.
+Some scripts to compute the number of independent tests.

-# Compute the number of independent tests from a correlation matrix using PCA
+## 1. Compute the number of independent tests from a correlation matrix using PCA

-## Run script
+### Run script
 '''
 python run_independent.py your_correlation_matrix_file
 '''
 your_correlation_matrix_file must be a file containing a squared correlation matrix in csv format with no header.

-## Requirements
+### Requirements
 1. Download navigome_independent_tests.py and run_independent.py
 2. Import sklearn and numpy:
 '''